jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 There are cases of simple tablets were the hardware can not report when in proximity of tablet and can only report when physically touching.
 Applications generally do not need to worry about this.
-The events reported will never be a combination where the tool is in proximity but not touching tablet.
+To applications, the events reported will just never be a combination where the tool is in proximity but not touching tablet.

 Most user applications detect difference between a tablet and things such as touchpads on /dev/input/eventX is by looking for support for either BTN\_STYLUS or BTN\_TOOL\_PEN event.
-It has to check for both to handle the common case of never reporting BTN\_TOOL\_PEN.
+It has to check for both to handle a historical case of some tablets never reporting BTN\_TOOL\_PEN.

 The other common events tablets will send are ABS\_X and ABS\_Y to indicate the location of pen on tablet and BTN\_STYLUS when a button is